History of the National Hockey League (1992–2017): Going outdoors

-Its Canadian counterpart, the Heritage Classic, continues to take place, albeit infrequently.
+Its Canadian counterpart, the Heritage Classic, continued to take place, albeit infrequently.
 After the Oilers' successful staging of the event in 2003, the Heritage Classic was held in three Western Canadian cities.
 The 2011 game took place in Calgary's McMahon Stadium and it involved the Canadiens and Flames.
 Three years later, the Heritage Classic was held at Vancouver's BC Place and it featured the Senators and Canucks.
 The 2016 Heritage Classic was played in Winnipeg's Investors Group Field with the Oilers and Jets taking part.

 In the 2013–14 season, the NHL introduced the Stadium Series which promoted outdoor hockey to warm-weather and non-traditional markets.
-Two of the first five Stadium Series games were held in Los Angeles' Dodger Stadium and Santa Clara's Levi's Stadium, both of which involved the Kings against their in-city rival Ducks and their in-state rival Sharks.
-On March 3, 2018, the Capitals hosted the Maple Leafs at the Navy–Marine Corps Memorial Stadium, starting off a unique partnership between the NHL and the United States Armed Forces.
+Two of the first five Stadium Series games were held in Los Angeles' Dodger Stadium and Santa Clara's Levi's Stadium, both of which involved the Kings against their Southern California rival Ducks and their Northern California rival Sharks.

-During the NHL's 100th anniversary celebrations in 2017, two one-off outdoor games were held in Eastern Canada.
-The NHL Centennial Classic took place at Toronto's BMO Field on January 1, 2017 and it featured a rematch of the 2014 Winter Classic between the Red Wings and Maple Leafs.
-Then on December 16, 2017, the NHL 100 Classic between the Canadiens and Senators was played at TD Place Stadium in Ottawa.

-A unique series of NHL outdoor games took place on February 20 and 21, 2021 at the Edgewood Tahoe Resort near Lake Tahoe in Nevada.
-The NHL Outdoors at Lake Tahoe event saw the Vegas Golden Knights play the Colorado Avalanche in Game 1 and the Bruins and Flyers in Game 2.
-Unlike previous NHL outdoor games, it was not held in a stadium or ballpark but in a golf course overlooking the lake, and no fans were in attendance due to the COVID-19 pandemic.
-This event replaced both the 2021 Winter Classic and Stadium Series due to the shortened season (see below).

-Overall, 31 NHL outdoor games have taken place since 2008.